fourTheorem/slic-starter/README.md

 ### Set up your domain for email

+For the `email-service` to send emails, you must choose a 'From:' address and set it in parameter store.
+The paramter name is `/<STAGE>/email-service/from-address`. `<STAGE>` should be replaced with `stg` or `prod` as appropriate.

-By default, SLIC Lists will send emails from `no-reply@[stage].sliclists.com`.
-In order for the email service to send requests to SES with this as the Source address, either the email address or the domain needs to be verified.
+order for the email service to send requests to SES, either the email address or the domain needs to be verified.
 This is not automatically done as part of the SLIC Starter deployment.

-Because we use Route 53 for our DNS records, the verification process is quite straightforward.
+If you are using SLIC with a domain configuration, the verification process is quite straightforward because we use Route 53 for our DNS records.
 See [here](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/receiving-email-getting-started-verify.html) for documentation on how to achieve domain verification throught the AWS Management Console.

 By default, SES will require validation of each email address to which emails are being sent.
 To avoid this, you can [request a sending limit increase](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html), which will remove your account/region from the SES Sandbox.